-Table F4.9.1-4 Significant Properties Within the APE Affected (Directly or Indirectly) by the Master Plan Alternatives
+Significant Properties Within the APE Affected (Directly or Indirectly) by the Master Plan Alternatives

-NR 1 CR 2 /LAHCM 3 /OTHER ^{4,5} No Action/ No Project Alt A Alt B Alt C Alt D Hangar One Listed Listed No No Yes No No Theme Building Eligible Listed No No No No No Merle Norman Headquarters Complex Eligible Eligible No No Yes No No Academy Theatre Eligible Eligible No Yes Yes Yes No CA-LAN-2345 (archaeological) Eligible Eligible No No No No No World War II Munitions Storage Bunker Eligible Eligible No No No No No Intermediate Terminal Complex Ineligible Eligible No 7 Yes Yes Yes No International Airport Industrial District Ineligible Eligible No Yes Yes Yes Yes Morningside Park Neighborhood Ineligible Eligible No Yes Yes Yes Yes Centinela Adobe 6 Listed Listed No Yes No Yes No Randy's Donuts 6 Eligible Eligible No Yes No Yes No
+NR CR /LAHCM /OTHER No Action/ No Project Alt A Alt B Alt C Alt D Hangar One Listed Listed No No Yes No No Theme Building Eligible Listed No No No No No Merle Norman Headquarters Complex Eligible Eligible No No Yes No No Academy Theatre Eligible Eligible No Yes Yes Yes No CA-LAN-2345 (archaeological) Eligible Eligible No No No No No World War II Munitions Storage Bunker Eligible Eligible No No No No No Intermediate Terminal Complex Ineligible Eligible No Yes Yes Yes No International Airport Industrial District Ineligible Eligible No Yes Yes Yes Yes Morningside Park Neighborhood Ineligible Eligible No Yes Yes Yes Yes Centinela Adobe Listed Listed No Yes No Yes No Randy's Donuts Eligible Eligible No Yes No Yes No

-- NR = National Register of Historic Places. - CR = California Register of Historical Resources. - LAHCM = Los Angeles Historic-Cultural Monument. - OTHER = Local Landmark Potential (City of Inglewood). - Other unique archaeological resource, as defined by CEQA Guidelines Section 15064.5(c) and PRC Section 21083.2(g). - The property would only be affected if the preferred LAX Expressway alternative is not selected.
+NR = National Register of Historic Places.

+CR = California Register of Historical Resources.

+LAHCM = Los Angeles Historic-Cultural Monument.

+OTHER = Local Landmark Potential (City of Inglewood).

+Other unique archaeological resource, as defined by CEQA Guidelines - Section 15064.5(c) and PRC Section 21083.2(g).

+The property would only be affected if the preferred LAX Expressway alternative is not selected.

+Although the double arched hangar located within the Intermediate Terminal Complex would be demolished, it is not a contributor to the complex.
+Therefore, no adverse impact would occur.